Cluster categories for marked surfaces: punctured case: Homological interpretation of marked surfaces

-\item[(2)] If $\gamma$ is a loop based on a marked point $M\in\M$, then the resulting surface is shown as in Figure~\ref{fig:2}. \item[(3)] If $\gamma$ connects a marked point $M\in\M$ and a puncture $P\in\P$, then the resulting surface is shown as in Figure~\ref{fig:3}. \item[(4)] If $\gamma$ connects two distinguish punctures $P_1,P_2\in\P$, then the resulting surface is shown as in Figure~\ref{fig:4}. \item[(5)] If $\gamma$ is a loop based on a puncture $P\in\P$, then the resulting surface is shown as in Figure~\ref{fig:5}. \end{itemize} There is a canonical bijection between the tagged curves in $\surf$ that do not intersect $(\gamma,\kappa)$ and the tagged curves in $\surf/(\gamma,\kappa)$.
+There is a canonical bijection between the tagged curves in $\surf$ that do not intersect $(\gamma,\kappa)$ and the tagged curves in $\surf/(\gamma,\kappa)$.
 This bijection is straightforward to see for the cases (1), (2) and (5), while there are several non-obvious correspondence between the tagged curves in the cases (3) and (4), which have been shown in Figure~\ref{fig:corres} (up to tagging).
 It is easy to check that this bijection preserves the intersection numbers.